PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ### Heavy objects

-PowerShell objects are optimized for the pipeline in a way that all the information to be able to process an object as a single item are included.
-Meaning not just the value of the item but also properties as the name and the type of the item.
-As a comparison, take the `DataTable` object, which is a .Net object by itself.
-The header of `DataTable` object contains the column (property) names and types where each row in the `DataTable` only contains the value of each column.
+Objects in the PowerShell pipeline contain more than just the value of the item.
+They also include properties such as the name and type of the item and of all the properties.
+Take, for example, the .NET `DataTable` object.
+The header of a `DataTable` object contains the column (property) names and types where each row in the `DataTable` only contains the value of each column.
 If you convert a `DataTable` into a list of PowerShell objects, like:
 ```PowerShell
 $Data = $DataTable | Foreach-Object { $_ }
 ```